TimothyV97/Asteroids/README.md

 * The flyweight pattern allows us to load in assets upon the startup of the game.
 This greatly improves the performance and fluidity of the game.
 * The factory pattern aids in the creation of objects.
 As there are multiple in-game entities, this pattern eases the integration of different type of in-game objects.

+### Features

+New Enemy Types

+Several new enemy types were added to the game to give player a challenge.
+Upon defeat, these enemies will drop power-ups

+New Power Ups

+These range from offensive to defensive power-ups.
+Such as lasers, scatter guns, and invincibility.

+New Ships

+There are new ships added to the game.
+Each ship has it's own ability.
+The classic player ship only has access to teleportation.
+However, there are newer ships with new offensive capabilities.

 ## Screenshots

 ![Link to screen3](https://github.com/TimothyV97/Asteroids/blob/master/Asteroid_screen3.jpg)